positively-charged/bcc/doc/details.md

 foreach ( <i>key</i>, <i>value</i> ; <i>collection</i> ) {}
 </pre>

 A `foreach` loop goes over every item in a collection.
-An array is a collection; the elements of the array are the items.
-A string is also a collection; the characters of the string are the items. `value` is a variable that will contain the item.

-`value` will contain the current item being looked at:
+An array is a collection, and the elements of the array are the items.
+A string is also a collection, and the characters of the string are the items. `value` is a variable that will contain the current item being looked at:

 ```
 script "Main" open {